arista/reknow/README.md

     this.itemCount = this.items.length
   }
 ```
 This effectively defines `itemCount` to be a "computed" property that is kept in sync with the number of items in its relationship.
 An index can then be defined that allows all lists to be sorted by the number of items they contain.
+Whenever the set of items changes, `computeItemCount` will be called to update `itemCount`, which will in turn trigger updates to the indexes.

 While reactions may modify state, they still should be kept free of other side effects.
+Reactions also need to be wary of creating circular dependencies that trigger an endless cycle of updates.

 #### Side Effects